-- Composite alternative: IDC considered the initial and annual license fees for OS, education, and productivity applications as well as antivirus \$295. - Chromebooks: Google Apps, including Gmail, Google Calendar, and Google Docs, are free to schools and available on all devices.
+- Composite alternative: IDC considered the initial and annual license fees for OS, education, and productivity applications as well as antivirus \$295. - Chromebooks: Google Apps, including Gmail, Google Calendar, and Google Docs, are free to schools and available on all devices, and virus protection is built in.